-Porth Llanllawen is a tiny cove of rocks and shingle, backed by a steep sided valley, near the tip of the Llyn Peninsula.
-A small stream runs across the shore and there is a walk-through cave on the north side.
+These two beaches lie near the tip of the Llŷn Peninsula.
+Porth Llanllawen (above) is a tiny cove of rocks and shingle, backed by a steep sided valley.
+A small stream runs across the shore and a short walk-through cave is on the north side.
 The easiest access is from the village of Llanllawen (Grid Ref: SH147258 / Lat : 52.7984°N, Lon : 4.7489°W) from where a footpath leads ½ mile across fields and down into the valley behind the beach.

-The photos were taken 2 hours before low tide.
+The photos were taken 1 - 2 hours after low tide.